Home haemodialysis

 What is home HD?

-Home HD is when your dialysis treatment takes place in your own home.
-You can carry out the dialysis yourself or with the support of a family member or friend who has been trained to help you.
+Home HD is when your dialysis treatment takes place in your own home rather than in a hospital or dialysis unit.
+You can carry out the dialysis yourself or with the support of a family member, friend or carer who has been trained to help you.

 Who can have home HD?

-Most people receiving HD are suitable for home HD if your kidney function is currently stable.
-There is no age limit or any specific health requirements apart from being able to learn how to set up and use the machine – either by yourself or with the help of a family member or carer.
+Most people with a stable kidney function who are receiving HD are suitable for home HD.
+You will need to be able to learn how to set up and use the dialysis machine, either by yourself or with the help of a family member, friend or carer.

-If you are interested in trying home HD, talk to your dialysis team who can arrange a home visit to see if it is a suitable option for you and your accommodation.
+Talk to your healthcare team if you are interested in home HD.
+They will discuss what is involved to see if it is a suitable option for you and your home.

 Do I have to have home HD?

 No. It is entirely your choice.
-You can choose to have dialysis at home, in hospital or in a local satellite unit.
+You can have dialysis at home, in hospital or in a local satellite unit.

 What equipment do I need for home HD?

-Your hospital will provide and install the dialysis machine and all the equipment you need for home HD free of charge.
-There are different types of home HD machine, and your dialysis team will assess which is the best one for you to have.
-It may be similar to the machines used in the hospital or it could be a smaller machine, which is about the size of bedside table.
+Your hospital should provide and install the dialysis machine and all the equipment you need for home HD free of charge.
+There are different types of home HD machine and your dialysis team will assess which is the best one for you to have.
+It may be similar to the machines used in the hospital or it could be a smaller machine which could fit by the side of the bed.

-You will also need space to store the supplies, which includes the dialysis fluid, needles and cleaning products.
+The room will also need plug sockets and you will need enough space to store the supplies, including the dialysis fluid, filters, bags of saline, needles and cleaning products.
+Most people need storage about the size of a double wardrobe for their dialysis supplies.
 These need to be kept in a dry area away from damp or direct heat.
-A member of your kidney team will visit your home to review the arrangements before you start home HD.
+A member of your kidney team will visit your home to discuss these arrangements before you start home HD.

-The supplies will be delivered directly to your house, usually on a monthly basis although a two-week delivery schedule can be arranged if you have limited storage space.
+The dialysis supplies will be delivered directly to your house, usually on a monthly basis although other arrangements can be discussed with you if you have limited storage space.
 The delivery driver will move the supplies to your chosen storage area and stack them for you.

 Is training available?

-If you decide that you would like to try home HD, you will receive full training.
-Some people on home HD are supported by a partner or carer who will also receive full training if you decide that this works best for you.
+You will receive full training before you start home HD.
+Some people on home HD are supported by a family member, friend or carer who will also receive full training.

 Is there any financial help available?

-Your hospital may be able to help with financial support towards the cost of the water and electricity that are needed for home HD.
-You may also be able to apply for a reduction in council tax and your partner or carer may be eligible for attendance allowance.
-Our Patient Support & Advocacy team can advise on this.
+You may be able to receive financial support towards the cost of the water and electricity that are needed for home HD.
+You may also be able to apply for a reduction in council tax and your family member, friend or carer may be eligible for financial support called Attendance Allowance if they help look after you.

-Will I still need to go to hospital?
+Will I still need to go to the hospital?

-You will normally only need to go to hospital if your HD machine breaks down or if you or your carer are unable to perform your dialysis.
+You will normally only need to go to hospital for dialysis if your HD machine breaks down and you don’t receive a replacement in time or if you or the person who supports you to have home HD are unable to perform your dialysis.
 You may also still need to go to the hospital for occasional blood tests and to see your kidney team.

 What are the benefits of home HD?

-Through learning how to manage your own treatment, you are likely to be more confident about haemodialysis, understanding how it works and what works for you.
-This can help you to manage your CKD more effectively and to make choices about your treatment that are right for you.
+• Learning how to manage your own treatment can make you more confident about haemodialysis.
+This can help you to manage your kidney disease more effectively and to make choices about your treatment that are right for you.

 Are there any drawbacks with home HD?

-It is important that you keep enough equipment supplies in stock (at least a week’s worth) in case of any emergency such as bad weather.
+It is important that you keep enough dialysis supplies in stock (at least a week’s worth) in case of any emergency such as bad weather.
 You should tell your electricity, gas (heating) and water companies that you are on home HD so that they can treat you as a priority in case of any supply issues.
+See our page on the Priority Services Register for more information.

 Talk to your dialysis team if you would like more information on home HD.
-They can guide you through the training and exact requirements based on your specific situation.
+They can explain the training and exact requirements based on your specific situation.
 They may also be able to put you in touch with a current home HD patient so you can discuss how it works for them.
+Other sources of information include:

 Home haemodialysis: download or order Kidney Care UK's information leaflet